LuAnVaRmO/holbertonschool-low_level_programming/0x08-recursion/README.md

-This prohect is about recurssion, how to use them and how to dont join on infinite loop
+This prohect is about recurssion, how to use them and how to dont start an infinite loop